|Nutrition Facts (per serving)|

 Follow steps for how to peel dragon fruit.
 Place dragon fruit in a food processor or blender.
-Add water (only if fruit isn't ripe and juicy), lemon juice and sugar, if using.
+Add water (only if the fruit isn't ripe and juicy), lemon juice, and sugar, if using.
 Sometimes the fruit is sweet enough so additional sugar is not necessary.
 Purée until smooth.
 Taste the mixture and add more sugar, if needed.

 - If you start with frozen fruit, the churning process will be much quicker.